Georgia returns to home away from home to face Ohio State | Times Leader

 “Winning the SEC is a big deal,” Bennett said, “This is the best conference in football.
 National championships are huge and great.
 That’s our next goal.”

 Ohio State didn’t even reach the Big Ten championship game.
-After winning their first 11 games, in the regular-season finale.
+After winning their first 11 games, the Buckeyes were manhandled at home by rival Michigan 45-23 in the regular-season finale.

 But Ohio State, which was ranked No. 5 by the CFP a week ago, climbed into the field without playing when then-No. 4 Southern Cal was routed by Utah in the Pac-12 title game.